wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

             which are forked to keep every available processor busy.
 Expect 100% CPU usage.

-        3. From time to time, unwanted DNS records will be collected (You will find randon DNS entries that are machine generated for temporary use.
+        3. From time to time, unwanted DNS records will be collected (You will find randon DNS entries that are machine generated for temporary use).
 Script dns_prune can be used to clear out the dross.

 NOTE: